gabrieltannous/Seekers/README.md

 ## How to run the app

 To run this app, using a command promt navigate inside the app folder and run 'ng s -o'.
+To run the backend, using a command promt run 'node backend/server.js'.

 ## Documenting Key Principles